DoD-Platform-One/bigbang/README.md

 Big Bang is a declarative, continuous delivery tool for deploying DoD hardened and approved packages into a Kubernetes cluster.

+> _If viewing this from Github, note that this is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
+Please direct all code changes, issues and comments to https://repo1.dso.mil/platform-one/big-bang/bigbang_

 ## Usage & Scope

 Big Bang's scope is to provide publicly available installation manifests for: